rust-lang/book/second-edition/nostarch/chapter15.md

 Listing 15-12: A definition of `List` that uses `Rc<T>`

-Note that we need to add a `use` statement for `Rc` because it's not in the prelude.
+Note that we need to add a `use` statement for `Rc` because it’s not in the prelude.
 In `main`, we create the list holding 5 and 10 and store it in a new `Rc` in `a`.
 Then when we create `b` and `c`, we call the `clone` method on `a`.

 ### Cloning an `Rc<T>` Increases the Reference Count

-We've seen the `clone` method previously, where we used it for making a complete copy of some data.
-With `Rc<T>`, though, it doesn't make a full copy.
+We’ve seen the `clone` method previously, where we used it for making a complete copy of some data.
+With `Rc<T>`, though, it doesn’t make a full copy.
 `Rc<T>` holds a *reference count*, that is, a count of how many clones exist.
-Let's change `main` as shown in Listing 15-13 to have an inner scope around where we create `c`, and to print out the results of the `Rc::strong_count` associated function at various points. `Rc::strong_count` returns the reference count of the `Rc` value we pass to it, and we'll talk about why this function is named `strong_count` in the section later in this chapter about preventing reference cycles.
+Let’s change `main` as shown in Listing 15-13 to have an inner scope around where we create `c`, and to print out the results of the `Rc::strong_count` associated function at various points. `Rc::strong_count` returns the reference count of the `Rc` value we pass to it, and we’ll talk about why this function is named `strong_count` in the section later in this chapter about preventing reference cycles.